bradarnst/newcv/src/partials/_experience.md

 ## Professional Experience
 #### Principal Consultant
 ###### Buildit @ Wipro Digital &mdash; London, UK | Sep 2018 - Oct 2020
 As a **Principal Consultant** for Buildit @ Wipro Digital, consulted internally and externally as an Enterprise Technology Architect and Engineering Manager.
-Buildit is a talented, highly-performing team within Wipro Digital.
+Buildit is a talented, highly-performing team within Wipro Digital that provides multidisciplinary consultancy for engineering and digital transformation.

 As **Enterprise Architect** responsible for architecture, strategy and digital transformation consults for clients and within Buildit.
 Areas of responsibilities include: API strategy, digital transformation, enterprise integration, cloud strategy/architecture, devops, digital transformation, engineering transformation and agile ways of working.